shrutivangari/redis-node/docs/networking-concepts.md

         * Optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets
         * You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC
 * VPC
+- VPC is a pool of on-demand resources that run on a public cloud.
+The resources are virtually isolated from different users of the same public cloud
+- All machines can reach each other in a public cloud if no restrictive firewall rules are defined but in a VPC, only machines on the same VPC can reach each other
 * Encryption
 * Classless Inter-Domain Routing (CIDR)
     * Method for allocating IP addresses and IP routing